jmdev11webdev/jmdev11webdev/README.md

-I use github to serve as an evidence of my works on web development along with the programming languages and frameworks.
+I use github to serve as an evidence of my works on web development, mobile development, and desktop software application along with the programming languages and frameworks.